A2osX/A2osX/.Docs/Command Guide.md

 | ----- |
 | NETSTAT |

 The NETSTAT command displays the current socket status of your A2osX system.
 Network services must be started to use this command.
+Netstat will show the Type, Protocol, Local Port, Remote IP and Port as well as the status of any current connection.

 ### PING